 - 90% of my marketing is done via the internet.

-- I have the #1 ranking on Google for “small business coaching,” “small business consulting services,” and “mastermind group” in the USA.
-I don’t really need SEO help, thanks very much.
+- I have excellent rankings on Google for “small business coaching,” “small business consulting services,” and “mastermind group” — I don’t really need SEO help, thanks very much.

 Then I stop laughing.
 And a weird angry-calm comes over me.
 This guy is a liar and I hate that.
 He doesn’t care diddly-squat about me and my business, he just wants someone to help him make sales for his company.

 The first mistake he made was not really getting to know me before he tried to sell me something.
 One of the internet marketing gurus says it’s akin to meeting someone new and saying, “Wanna get married?” in the first five minutes of conversation.